liavr6/G-alactic-PS/README.md

 - Optimize the image comparison algorithm.
 - Implement real-time star tracking.
 - Extend compatibility for different astronomical datasets.

-## Credits
-Developed by me as part of a cutting-edge space navigation project.

 ## License
 This project is licensed under the MIT License.